Antonio French: Aldermanic first term

 French's first election, in 2009, gave him the aldermanic seat that he held until the 2017 election, in the Ward in which he grew up.
 In 2010, he was named "Best Local Politician" by the Riverfront Times.
 During his first term, He worked to start at $600,000 project to install security cameras all around his ward, which helped cut homicides and general crime in the ward.
 French also introduced legislation requesting speed bumps in the newly improved O'Fallon Park that was vetoed by Mayor Francis G. Slay.

 Other community improvement actions he took during his first term include a "Block by Block" campaign to rehab houses with corporate and non-profit partners each month and a jazz concert series in O'Fallon Park.

 Aldermanic second term

 After being re-elected in 2013, Alderman French went on to sponsor a civilian review board bill, in response to the unrest in Ferguson.
 The bill would create a seven-person board that has the power to review police evidence, interrogation tapes, and investigations, but would not have the power of subpoena.
 The board would have the power to send investigations back to Internal Affairs with recommendations for further questions or additional evidence.
 If the board is still unsatisfied, it can conduct its own independent investigation and make recommendations to the police chief regarding discipline.
-During his second term, French also received his Executive MBA degree from Washington University.
+During his second term, French also received his Executive MBA degree from the Olin Business School at Washington University.